Wait a minute, that's not right.

 Davis describes wheat's "head-to-toe destruction of health": (1) the addictive properties of wheat that can influence behaviour and mood, (2) the way wheat triggers blood sugar and insulin extremes, which lead to visceral fat accumulation, (3) how intestinal permeability triggered by a protein in gluten may be responsible for the rise of autoimmune disorders and digestive disorders, (4) an argument that wheat may cause type 2 diabetes, (5) an explanation of how wheat affects the body's pH, resulting in an "acid-rich situation" and that promotes osteoporosis, (6) wheat's promotion of AGEs, which signal aging, (7) how wheat leads to heart disease by increasing triglycerides that turn into atherosclerotic plaque, (8) how the immune system's attack on nerve cells results in cerebellar ataxia and brain fog, and (9) how increased levels of insulin, and an immune reaction to gluten, can show up as acne or skin rash.

 Note that for most of these claims, Davis's evidence is in the realm of the "theoretically possible."
 As far as I can tell, the science actually addressing these claims is weak.
 The studies conducted on humans where all else is equal, except the inclusion of wheat in the diet, are rare.
 Making his claims premature at best.

 He talks about the "how to" of eliminating wheat and other carbohydrates.
 The book includes menus and recipes for low-carb eating.

 So yes, Davis has perhaps inspired many people to initiate a positive change for their health by penning a bestselling book with lots of media coverage.
-But by putting together a misleading scientific grab-bag of reasons for convincing people to make this change, he is assuring that they never fully understand what caused their health problems in the first place.
-They put on a bandaid without understanding what might have caused the wound.
+But by putting together a misleading scientific grab-bag for convincing people to make this change, he is ensuring they never fully understand what caused their complex health problems in the first place.